Sony A7 II vs A6000

 Review summary: Sony A7 II vs A6000

 So what is the bottom line?
 Is there a clear favorite between the Sony A7 II and the Sony A6000?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A7 II: